FREE Shipping On All Orders

 Mechanical Differences

-When it comes to the mechanical difference, butcher paper is much more durable and flexible and it can be wrapped around meat without tearing.
-When it comes to kraft, it is stiffer and coarse which is why it has a better tensile strength and can be used for packing and wrapping heavy items.
+When it comes to the mechanical difference, butcher paper is much more durable and flexible, and it can be wrapped around meat without tearing.
+When it comes to kraft, it is stiffer and coarser, which is why it has a better tensile strength and can be used for packing and wrapping heavy items.

 Manufacturing Differences

 In the manufacturing of kraft paper, a process is involved called the kraft process.
-This process involves the chemical pulping of the paper, here the wood chips are treated with sodium hydroxide and sodium sulfide that break down the lignin into separate cellulose fibers.
+This process involves the chemical pulping of the paper.
+The wood chips are treated with sodium hydroxide and sodium sulfide, which break down the lignin into separate cellulose fibers.
 The result is a strong and durable paper that is not bleached and has a rustic color.
 No other coatings are applied to the kraft paper rolls.

 Butcher paper is manufactured by the kraft process, but it also undergoes special treatments.
 Apart from the application of sizing agents, wax or PE coatings are also applied to butcher sheets.